19hours/sg-statutes/Acts/Telecommunications Act.md

 (6) The Authority may at any time vary, suspend or revoke any direction issued under this section.

-(7) Any direction issued to a person under subsection (2) shall take effect, notwithstanding —
+(7) Any direction given to a person under subsection (2) has effect, despite —

-(a) the provisions of any other written law; and
+(a) the Business Trusts Act (Cap.
+31A), the Companies Act (Cap.
+50), the Limited Liability Partnerships Act (Cap.
+163A) and the Trustees Act (Cap.
+337);

+(b) anything in any listing rules as defined in section 2(1) of the Securities and Futures Act (Cap.
+289); and

-(b) the provisions of the memorandum or articles of association, trust deed or other constitution of the designated telecommunication licensee, designated business trust or designated trust.
+(c) the provisions of the memorandum or articles of association, trust deed or other constitution of the designated telecommunication licensee, designated business trust or designated trust.

-(8) Notwithstanding the provisions of any other written law and the provisions of the memorandum or articles of association, trust deed or other constitution of the designated telecommunication licensee, the designated business trust or the designated trust —
+[Act 30 of 2016 wef 01/02/2017]

+(8) Without affecting subsection (7) —

 (a) where any direction is issued under subsection (2)(a), unless the direction is suspended or revoked —